yossy17/stream-skipper/Description/en.md

 ## Usage

-You can change settings with shortcut keys.
-The last two individual settings can only be changed when the overall skip function is turned `ON`.

-- `alt + z`: Toggle the overall skip function `ON`/`OFF`.
+- `alt + z`: Toggle overall skipping `ON`/`OFF`.
 - `alt + x`: Toggle intro skipping `ON`/`OFF`.
 - `alt + c`: Toggle ending skipping `ON`/`OFF`.
+- `alt + n`: Click `Next Episode` button.

-The script status can be checked on the HUD displayed at the top-left corner of the screen.
+The status of the intro and ending skip functions can be checked on the HUD displayed in the upper left corner of the screen.

-The HUD displays the current status of intro and ending skipping.
+Individual settings for intro and ending skip functions can only be changed when the overall skip function is `ON`.

 ---